TAAPArthur/amt/README.md

 * beautifulsoup4:      required to enable DB multiverse, Funimation, Nyaa and RemoteServer
 * cloudscraper:        required to enable MangaSee and HumbleBundle
 * cloudscraper:        potentially required to access all features of Crunchyroll (manga and anime)
-* m3u8 & pycryptodome: required just to stream media for Crunchyroll (enables more formats for Funimation and VRV)
+* m3u8 & pycryptodome: required just download media for Crunchyroll and HiDive (enables more formats for Funimation and VRV)
 * requests_oauthlib:   required to enable VRV
 * beautifulsoup4 :     required to search entire selection for Crunchyroll (manga)